Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Contact AWS Support to retrieve the forgotten Secret Access Key.

 **Explanation:**
-"Create a new access key by logging in to the AWS Management Console as the root user" is correct.
+Create a new access key by logging in to the AWS Management Console as the root user is correct.
 New keys can be generated; lost keys cannot be retrieved.
-"'Forgot Password' option" is incorrect; it is for passwords, not access keys.
+'Forgot Password' option is incorrect; it is for passwords, not access keys.
-"Delete the user and recreate them" is incorrect; it is unnecessary.
+Delete the user and recreate them is incorrect; it is unnecessary.
-"Contact AWS Support" is incorrect; AWS cannot retrieve lost keys.
+Contact AWS Support is incorrect; AWS cannot retrieve lost keys.

 ---